Sreemangal Upazila: Religion and ethnicity

+Bengali Muslims are the largest group while Bengali Hindus make up a large minority, majority in several unions.
+Ethnic population is 15434 (4.27%) of which 2513 are Santal, 1741 Garo, 1556 Khasi, 1417 Munda, 1146 Bhumij and 1130 Mahato.

 Economy and tourism

 Madhobpur Lake is one of the main tourist attractions in the area, and is home to the Great White-Bellied Heron, the only confirmed site in Bangladesh.
 The Baikka beel is also a nearby body of water and home to the Large-billed reed warbler.
 Sreemangal has been nicknamed the tea capital of Bangladesh, due to the number of tea gardens in the area, and is the place of origin of the Seven Color Tea.
 The Bangladesh Tea Research Institute in Sreemangal has made a number of contributions in evolving and standardising the quality of tea, and introducing its research findings to the tea industry of Bangladesh.
 Pineapples from the Sreemangal area are known for their flavour and natural sweetness.
 In 2010, the Hum Hum waterfall was discovered and has attracted visitors from all over Bangladesh to Razkandi forest.

 Administration

 Sreemangal Upazila is divided into Sreemangal Municipality and nine union parishads: Ashidron, Bhunabir, Kalapur, Kalighat, Mirzapur, Rajghat, Satgaon, Sindurkhan, and Sreemangal.
 The union parishads are subdivided into 108 mauzas and 208 villages.

 Sreemangal Municipality is subdivided into 9 wards and 20 mahallas.